-- Cost, including: - o notice of CCP opportunities that have no cost to students, including the free option to attend public institutions of higher education; - o clear references to the potential cost of participation at a nonpublic institution of higher education and - the prohibition of charging economically disadvantaged students who choose to attend a nonpublic institution of higher education. - Criteria for student participation, including the requirement for a counseling session prior to participation - Student participation options: - a statement secondary schools cannot limit a student's participation in CCP to only the courses offered in that school and that students may also participate online or at any other participating institution of higher education, or any combination thereof. - a statement that participating students may be concurrently enrolled in multiple postsecondary institutions and may concurrently take postsecondary courses from more than one institution of higher education. - list of courses offered at the secondary school through an agreement with an institution of higher education. - a statement students should review the course catalog of an institution of higher education for a full listing of course offerings of the institution. - Deadlines pertinent to the student's participation. - The designated point of contact at the secondary school for CCP who can answer questions from students, parents and the community regarding the program's operation and who will act as a liaison to the state to monitor future changes or amendments to the program. - Specific information regarding a student's option to participate in CCP, at the high school-if applicable-, online, or at an institution of higher education, must also be part of all communications developed by the secondary school to promote CCP.
+- Student participation options: - a statement secondary schools cannot limit a student's participation in CCP to only the courses offered in that school and that students may also participate online or at any other participating institution of higher education, or any combination thereof. - o a statement that participating students may be concurrently enrolled in multiple postsecondary institutions and may concurrently take postsecondary courses from more than one institution of higher education. - o list of courses offered at the secondary school through an agreement with an institution of higher education. - a statement students should review the course catalog of an institution of higher education for a full listing of course offerings of the institution. - Specific information pertaining to the student's opportunity to participate during the summer term and the responsibility of the student to notify the college and students prior high school prior to a transfer to a new school when participating in a summer term course. - Deadlines pertinent to the student's participation, including all deadlines associated with summer term participation. - The designated point of contact at the secondary school for CCP who can answer questions from students, parents and the community regarding the program's operation and who will act as a liaison to the state to monitor future changes or amendments to the program. - Specific information regarding a student's option to participate in CCP, at the high school-if applicable-, online, or at an institution of higher education, must also be part of all communications developed by the secondary school to promote CCP.